ajyounguk/bme280-temperature-logger/README.md

 ## What is this?

-> **Note - as at 10/24 this repo is probably not going to be maintained going forward as I'm focusing on the [python version of this application here](https://github.com/ajyounguk/bme280-temperature-logger)**
+> **Note (as of 10/24) This repository is likely no longer maintained, as I've shifted development to the Python version of this application, available [here.](https://github.com/ajyounguk/bme280-temperature-logger)**

 This is a Node.js app designed to run on Raspberry Pi's that periodically records temperature, barometric pressure, and humidity readings from a BME280 sensor and stores the data into a MongoDB database.
 The app also collects meteorological data from the MetOffice to compare with sensor readings, if required.